How to Bill Change Orders on AIA G702/G703

 Mismatch problems

-- CO values don’t match signed amounts
+- CO values do not match signed amounts

-- G702 totals don’t tie to G703 totals
+- G702 totals do not tie to G703 totals

 Process problems

-- Billing “pending” COs without written approval
+- Billing pending COs without written approval

-- Missing CO backup documentation
+- Missing CO backup or poor traceability

 - Line renumbering or scope drift between periods

-- Retainage applied inconsistently
+- Retainage applied inconsistently across CO work

 Change Orders + QuickBooks: Keep the Story Straight